 For a pop of tang: Experts say just 2 Tbsp. of sauerkraut delivers more beneficial bacteria than 50 probiotic capsules.
 To ensure you get the benefits, purchase sauerkraut from the refrigerated section of the grocery store and look for “unpasteurized” or “raw” on the label.

 For extra creaminess: Swirl 2 Tbsp. of Greek yogurt into soup for a fat-fighting boost.
 Research shows that enjoying probiotic-rich yogurt daily can increase levels of beneficial microbes by 25 percent in just 20 days — and can help women melt up to 12 pounds off their frame in just 10 weeks.

-This story originally appeared in the February 2018 issue of First for Women magazine.
+This story originally appeared in the print version of First for Women magazine.